Skip to content

 Which treatment system is right for you?

 If you have decided that it makes sense to do a treatment system and you need more than the typical storage tank and pH control, you are going to require higher level treatment such as biological treatment.
 So, what type of system do you put in?
 The first step in moving to a biological treatment is to decide if aerobic or anaerobic is the best fit to treat your waste stream.
-As I also indicated before, successful projects began at the evaluation stage, so that you can select the right treatment system that will meet your permit requirements and reduce your monthly surcharge costs.
+Successful projects began at the evaluation stage so that you can select the right treatment system that will meet your permit requirements and reduce your monthly surcharge costs.

 Benefits of anaerobic treatment